-Enum
+Enum Types

-Enum is a user-defined type consisting of a fixed list of named constants.
-In the example below, the enumeration type is called 'Color' and contains three constants: 'Red', 'Green' and 'Blue'.
+An enum is a user-defined type consisting of a fixed list of named constants.
+In the following example, the enumeration type is called 'Color', and it contains three constants: 'red', 'green', and 'blue'.

 '''

-enum Color { Red, Green, Blue };
+enum class Color { red, green, blue };

 '''

 The 'Color' type can be used to create variables that may hold one of these constant values.
+Enum class constants must be prefixed with the enum name as seen here.

 '''

 int main()

 {

-Color c = Red;
+Color c = Color::red;

 }

 '''